MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

 :::image type="content" source="media/get-started-app-chat-document-security-trim/chat-answer-with-no-access.png" alt-text="Screenshot of chat app with answer indicating user doesn't have access to data.":::

 > [!NOTE]
-> This article uses one or more *AI app templates* as the basis for the examples and guidance in the article.
+> This article uses one or more [AI app templates](../ai/intelligent-app-templates.md) as the basis for the examples and guidance in the article.
 AI app templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.
-For more information about other available templates, see [AI app templates](../ai/intelligent-app-templates.md).

 ## Architectural overview